alexdoak/rotational_waves/README.md

 # rotational_waves
 Codes to compute free-surface waves with arbitrary vorticity.
-This is the code used in the paper ***DOI HERE***.
+This is the code used in the paper https://arxiv.org/abs/2502.18388

 There are a few notation changes from the paper, in particular